-This guide explains the Frustration-Free certification process.
+This guide explains the Frustration-Free Setup certification process, which requires you run test based on the test plan and submit certification request.
+Amazon will verify your certification test result to approve or reject your request.
 The certification process does not replace your feature, security, or performance testing.

 Compliance with the FFS specification and implementation helps ensure a consistent and secure experience for our customers.
 Amazon requires that FFS-compatible devices are validated and certified.
 Exceptions to specific requirements may be possible, so ask your PoC for potential options.

 - If your integration requires an SDK, Amazon ensures that you have correctly implemented the full TLS security flow within the SDK by testing it against our Device Setup Service (DSS) and looking at the resulting connection details.
 Security is paramount and this is non-negotiable.

 - Amazon ensures that your device only requests network credentials for SSIDs that it detects in the immediate vicinity.
 Requests for other SSIDs are not permitted.

 - Amazon ensures that your implementation successfully provisions your device in 95% of testing attempts.

 - Depending on your implementation, Amazon ensures that your mobile application supports Login with Amazon, including the FFS scope.
 Amazon ensures that all messaging to the customer for permission regarding FFS, and the explanation of why the customer needs to grant permission is clear.
 Amazon also ensures that your application does not obfuscate the Login with Amazon flow.